 In our age, we like to throw the different, right out on their butts.
 If everyone in the kindergarten gets along, and Billy comes in and starts acting foolish, it is not long before Billy is laughed at, and winds up with few if any friends.
 The majority wants Billy to behave like they do.
 When he does not, he is shunned.
 And that lesson sticks, because that condition does not change or get better in grade school, high school, college (though it is a little better there – because nearly everyone is acting foolish), and on in to the workplace.
 If Billy wants any kind of decent life, he better become a good comedian, or use his differences to in some other way, make him desirable rather than a social pariah.
+The lesson there is that the unique must find a way to stand out positively, or empathy heads right out the window.

 But what if “Billy” is not Billy Crystal or some great comedian in the making, what if this Billy is just plain stupid?
 Nobody wants to think of someone else as stupid, or at least in our culture today, to actually say the word “stupid”.
 Instead we resort to the plethora of politically correct terms to zoom in on the “challenge” Billy must surely be a victim of.
 Billy is not stupid, he is simply developmentally disabled, or emotionally challenged, or psychologically immature.
 We make Billy the victim of circumstance, never considering for a moment, that Billy may have as high an IQ as you or I, and what is more, may fully be cognizant of his own choices, and just like acting the fool, cause it makes him happy.
 At that point, we cannot reconcile his “stupid” behavior.
 But then, perhaps “stupid” is not defined by the majority after all, and maybe none of us have the right to that word.
 But it does not change the fact, we sure don’t want him around.